 In the beginning, that expert tends to be an experienced yacht broker.
 Christensen, along with her partner Bernie Jakits, have owned a dozen boats between them over the years, ranging from Kate’s first boat, a Laser, to the largest boat they owned and cruised together, a Hallberg Rassy 53.
 Having sailed from Maine to Bermuda and the Caribbean and to many ports in between, they understand what it feels like to buy and sell boats as well as sail.

-Annapolis Yacht Sales owner, Tim Wilbricht, who has sold boats for 17 years, has owned two boats, lived aboard one of them for nine and a half years, and sailed and lived up and down the East Coast from Boston to Florida and in the Caribbean.
+Chair of the Eastport Yacht Club Foundation, Tim Wilbricht, who has sold boats for 17 years, has owned two boats, lived aboard one of them for nine and a half years, and sailed and lived up and down the East Coast from Boston to Florida and in the Caribbean.
 “It’s not that people can’t find boats to buy,” he says.
 “It’s that they don’t always know what questions to ask.
 They may fall for flashy boat names or pretty interiors, yet still be naïve about what their own needs are.”

 Wilbricht admits that as a yacht broker, of course he would recommend buyers go through brokers, but there’s more to it.
 He says, “Having a yacht broker is a huge time saver.
 Why drive all the way to New York to see a boat when a broker may have a connection in the area he can contact to ensure the boat’s worth traveling for?”
 Since the broker spends his or her day focused on the local market, they simply know it better than most buyers and can help them sift through the options time-effectively.